-Disruption to the distribution of examination papers to the centre in advance of examinations
+• Disruption to the distribution of examination papers to the centre in advance of examinations

-- liaise with awarding bodies regarding the provision of electronic access to examination papers via a secure external network and will ensure when copies are received/made these are stored under secure conditions - follow guidance provided by the awarding body on the conduct of examinations in such circumstances - understand that as a last resort, and in close collaboration with centres and regulators, awarding organisations will consider scheduling of the examination on an alternative date - communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue not applicable 13.
-Disruption to transporting completed examination scripts Criteria for implementation of the plan Delay in normal collection arrangements for completed examination scripts/assessment evidence Other criteria: not applicable Centre actions to mitigate the impact of the disruption listed above The centre will: where examinations are part of the national 'yellow label' service or where awarding organisations arrange collections, seek advice from the relevant awarding organisations and will not make its own arrangements for transportation unless told to do so by the awarding organisation for any examinations where the centre makes its own arrangements for transportation, investigate alternative dispatch options that comply with the requirements detailed in the JCQ Instructions for conducting examinations ensure the secure storage of completed examination scripts until collection Other centre actions: not applicable 14.
-Assessment evidence is not available to be marked Criteria for implementation of the plan Large scale damage to or destruction of completed examination scripts/assessment evidence before it can be marked Completed examination scripts/assessment evidence does not reach awarding organisations Other criteria: not applicable Centre actions to mitigate the impact of the disruption listed above on results day owing to an unforseen emergency) or facilitate post-results services
+- liaise with awarding bodies regarding the provision of electronic access to examination papers via a secure external network and will ensure when copies are received/made these are stored under secure conditions - · follow guidance provided by the awarding body on the conduct of examinations in such circumstances - understand that as a last resort, and in close collaboration with centres and regulators, awarding organisations will consider scheduling of the examination on an alternative date - communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue

+13. Delay in collection arrangements for completed examination scripts

+Delay in normal collection arrangements for completed examination scripts/assessment evidence

+- where examinations are part of the national 'yellow label' service or where awarding organisations arrange collections, seek advice from the relevant awarding organisations and will not make its own arrangements for transportation unless told to do so by the awarding organisation - for any examinations where the centre makes its own arrangements for transportation, investigate alternative dispatch options that comply with the requirements detailed in the JCQ document Instructionsfor conducting examinations - ensure the secure storage of completed examination scripts until as close to the collection time as possible

+14. Assessment evidence is not available to be marked

+- Large scale damage to or destruction of completed examination scripts/assessment evidence before it can be marked - · Completed examination scripts/assessment evidence does not reach awarding organisations